 The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
-Retract the awning if:If wind or extended periods of rain are expected.
+Retract the awning if:

-If wind or extended periods of rain are expect --

-If you leave the RV unattended for a length of time, to avoid unexpected climate conditions.
+- ☐ If wind or extended periods of rain are expected - If you leave the RV unattended for a length of time, to avoid unexpected climate conditions.